 On October 5, 2015, we entered into an agreement to acquire 100% of Defense Technology Corporation, a privately held Colorado company with principal offices in New Port Richey, Florida ("DTC").
 DTC is the developer of defense, detection and protection products to improve security for military personnel and schools and other public facilities.
 Following completion of the acquisition, DTC will become a wholly owned subsidiary of the Company.
-The closing of the acquisition was scheduled on or before November 30, 2015, but has been extended to on or before December 31, 2015.
+The closing of the acquisition was scheduled on or before November 30, 2015 and was subsequently extended to December 31, 2015.
+However, the closing has been extended pending the completion of DTC's audited financial statements.
+Following the closing, the Company will use its reasonable best efforts to effectuate a spin-off of its present subsidiary, Long Canyon Gold Resources Corp., on terms to be determined.
+The Company has not closed the acquisition of DTC pending the completion of audited financial statements of DTC.